Confinement-induced collective motion in suspensions of run-and-tumble particles: Model and methods

 \subsubsection{Identifying dense structures: Percolation}

-To start with, we characterize the internal structure of the system and, by analyzing the instantaneous particle configurations, we identify structures such as travelling bands and clogs: the former consist of a large percolating clusters moving along the channel, while the latter are large percolating immobile clusters.
-For each configuration, the set of pairwise particle distances was evaluated under periodic boundary conditions along the longitudinal direction of the channel (x-axis), and fixed boundaries along the y-axis.
+To start with, we characterize the internal structure of the system and, by analyzing the instantaneous particle configurations, we identify structures such as traveling bands and clogs: the former consist of a large percolating cluster moving along the channel, while the latter consists of a large percolating immobile cluster.
+For each configuration, the set of pairwise particle distances was evaluated under periodic boundary conditions along the longitudinal direction of the channel (x-axis) and fixed boundaries along the y-axis.
 Two particles were considered connected if their separation was smaller than a prescribed cutoff distance $r_\mathrm{cut}= \sigma_{11}$, chosen slightly above the mean interparticle spacing within the dense phase as shown in the radial distribution function (see \textbf{Fig. S2, Supplementary Information}).
 From this connectivity criterion, a percolation network was constructed, where each particle represents a node and pairwise connections define edges.
-Clusters were then identified as the connected components of this network and the system is considered in a percolated state when the network connects particles from one extreme $y=0$ to the other $y=L_y-\sigma_{12}$ along y-axis.
+Clusters were then identified as the connected components of this network, and the system is considered in a percolated state when the network connects particles from one extreme, $y=0$, to the other, $y=L_y-\sigma_{12}$, along the y-axis.
 Having established the largest connected cluster in the system, this will correspond to the traveling band or the clog case for the following analysis.
-This procedure provides a robust identification of the collective structure and allows one to extract statistical quantities such as the temporal evolution of the band size and the distribution of orientation angles within the dense region.
+This procedure provides a robust identification of the collective structure.
+It allows the calculation of different observables, such as the temporal evolution of the band size and the distribution of orientation angles within the dense region.